The primary therapeutic use for corn silk for dogs deals directly with the urinary tract.

 Another issue with corn silk has to do with the potential for decreasing potassium levels in the blood, which can lead to the appearances of rashes and itching.

-Corn silk is a relatively safe option for dogs and is primarily helpful when it comes to treating urinary tract and dog urine leak issues.
+Corn silk for dogs is a relatively safe option and is primarily helpful when it comes to treating urinary tract and dog urine leak issues.
 Dogs with leaky bladders have experienced tremendous improvement with corn silk and its anti-inflammatory effects are certainly welcome.
 Other uses have shown encouraging but limited results, so some caution should be taken when using it.

 Still, corn silk makes for an interesting natural treatment for dogs both because of its tremendous upside and because of the unique way corn silk can be found in the first place.